Frequency Matters: Fast Model-Agnostic Data Curation for Pruning and Quantization: Limitations

 \section{Limitations}

 While we provide extended experimental insights on choosing calibration data based on linguistic diversity, we acknowledge the following limitations to the current study.
-We mainly relied on English calibration data and evaluation tasks due to computational limitations.
+We mainly relied on English calibration data and evaluation tasks for the main paper, the accompanying appendix expands the discussion to Spanish and Chinese.
 Although Zipf's Law is a cross-linguistic phenomenon \cite{piantadosi_zipfs_2014}, the specific ``sanitization'' process (e.g., lowercase conversion and subword marker stripping) may require tuning for morphologically rich languages or non-alphabetic scripts.
 Our experiments focus on two specific families of LLMs (LLama-3.1-8B, Gemma-2-9B) and four compression methods.
 It remains to be seen how lexical diversity as a curation proxy behaves for Mixture-of-Experts (MoE) models, where activation routing might necessitate a different balance of data to ensure all ``experts'' are adequately calibrated.
 Similarly, extending this approach to Multimodal Large Language Models (MLLMs) would require a multimodal analogue of lexical diversity that captures the distributional properties of non-textual tokens, such as visual, audio, or video modality.